Ramu (1987 film): Plot

-The film begins with an ideal couple Advocate Ramesam and Gayatri Devi chief editor of a newspaper living festively with their four children Girija, Satish, Ramesh, and Jalaja.
-Once, an orphan boy Ramu comes to their aid by endangering his life.
+The film begins with an ideal couple, Advocate Ramesam and Gayatri Devi, chief editor of a newspaper, living festively with their four children, Girija, Satish, Ramesh, and Jalaja.
+Once, an orphan boy, Ramu, comes to their aid by endangering his life.
 So, they adopt him as their elder son.
 Years roll by, and Ramu becomes the pulse of the family who adores his fosters, dotes on his siblings, and falls for maid Ganga.
-Girija marries a wily Gopalam one that intrudes into the house and tries to set a rift.
-Moreover, Satish & Ramesh envy the dominance of Ramu.
-Besides, Bhupathi a satanic smuggler, Gayatri Devi always exposes his felonies which begrudge him.
-Hence, he proceeds to knit his roughish son Pradeep with Jalaja.
-Just then, Bhupathi spells filthy about Gayatri and she smacks him.
-Inflamed Bhupathi in cahoots with Gopalam instigates the labor and lockout the press when Gayatri collapses with a heart attack.
+Girija marries a wily Gopalam, who intrudes into the house and tries to set a rift—moreover, Satish & Ramesh envy Ramu's dominance.
+Besides, Bhupathi, a satanic smuggler, Gayatri Devi continually exposes his felonies, which begrudge him.
+Hence, he proceeds to knit his rough-skinned son Pradeep with Jalaja.
+Just then, Bhupathi spells filthy about Gayatri, and she smacks him.
+Inflamed Bhupathi in cahoots with Gopalam, instigates the labor and locks out the press when Gayatri collapses with a heart attack.

 However, Ramu extricates her.
-Then, Gopalam provokes Ramesh & Satish to grab the power and a clash arises which makes Ramu quit the house.
-Looking at the anomalous occurrences, Ramesam decides to testament the property in the name of Ramu.
-Being cognizant of it, Bhupathi kills Ramesam which follows the bankruptcy of his depraved sons.
+Then, Gopalam provokes Ramesh & Satish to grab the power, and a clash arises, which makes Ramu quit the house.
+Looking at the bizarre occurrences, Ramesam decides to testament the property in the name of Ramu.
+Being conscious of it, Bhupathi kills Ramesam, which follows the bankruptcy of his depraved sons.
 During that plight, Ramu shields his mother and challenges her to restart the press.
 Accordingly, he catches hold of the smuggling racket of Bhupathi, and with the reward amount, he compasses purpose.
-The first edition is published against Bhupathi, so, he abducts the entire family when Ramesh & Satish also reform.
-At last, Ramu rescues them by eliminating Bhupathi and the court sentenced him to a short-term penalty.
-Finally, the movie ends on a happy note with Ramu acquitting and reunion of the family.
+The first edition comes out against Bhupathi, so he abducts the entire family when Ramesh & Satish also reform.
+At last, Ramu rescues them by eliminating Bhupathi, and the court sentenced him to a short-term penalty.
+Finally, the movie ends on a happy note with Ramu's acquitting and reunion of the family.